Tag: Storage

 Dell EMC Takes Aim at Low End Storage

 I’ve been involved in solutions for a few customers recently where they opted to not buy part of the solution, instead choosing to go with a less expensive storage option for data that they perceived to not merit the cost of higher end storage solutions.
-QNAP, Synology, and similar providers […]
+QNAP, Synology, and similar providers have been quietly meeting this low end storage need for some time now, while larger providers like Dell EMC only had some aged offerings in their portfolio.
+The PowerEdge ME4 is designed to meet this need by bringing some pretty high end features down market at a low price point. […]

 Dell Releases New SC5020

 I previously blogged about the release of the SC7020, which is part of the “odd number refresh” that has now added the SC5020.
-By this, I mean that it appears the even numbered SC platforms (SCv2000, SC4020, SC8000) will be refreshed via odd numbered platforms, of which we now have […]
+By this, I mean that it appears the even numbered SC platforms (SCv2000, SC4020, SC8000) will be refreshed via odd numbered platforms, of which we now have details on 3 of them: SC5020, SC7020, and SC9000.
+At Dell EMC World 2017 in Las Vegas this week, Dell announced the availability of the SC5020.
+Its available for quoting any day now, and will start shipping in June 2017.
+What are the promises?
+Up to 45 percent more IOPS, […]

 Dell Releases New SC7020

 ** UPDATE ** This platform is no longer unified.
 Dell has removed the ability for the SC7020 to provide NAS services.
 The system has also had its scalability limited from a drive count perspective.
 Now at 500 drives.
-I will keep my comments on these changes to myself. *** […]
+I will keep my comments on these changes to myself. *** A couple weeks back, Dell made a new storage platform available with very little fanfare.
+This new array, the SC7020, is positioned as a refresh for the SC8000 series.
+You may recall this post, where we talk about how the SC9000 is not meant to replace the SC8000.
+This is […]

 Whats new in SCOS 7.0?

 Dell recently announced the release of SCOS 7.0.
 SCOS is the Storage Center Operating System, which is the software that runs Dells SC storage line, including the SCv2000, SC4020, SC8000, and SC9000, with more to come soon.
 These are the products that were formerly known as Compellent.
-Check out the […]
+Check out the announcement from Alan Atkinson (GM of Dell Storage) here.
+So whats new?
+There are a few things in this release that long time Compellent users have been anticipating for quite some time.
+Lets chat about a few.
+Dedupe.
+The Compellent line already does compression, and we see pretty good returns […]

 Notes on EMC Unity

 EMC World 2016 in Las Vegas just wrapped up a couple hours ago, and I thought I would share my thoughts on the Unity product line that was officially announced here.
 What it is: Unity is the next evolution of EMC’s midrange storage array.
-It would fall into the traditional […]
+It would fall into the traditional dual controller storage array category, and is an improvement on the existing VNX line.
+The VNX and Unity will co-exist for a while, but Unity is positioned as the eventual replacement for VNX.
+Lets get into the details.
+First is the packaging.
+Unity was built with 3 different deliveries in […]

 Compellent SCv2000 Series

 Dell announced the SCv2000 series storage arrays back in May of 2015.
 I’m a bit late to the party here, but I wanted to wait until I had actually had the opportunity to integrate several of these systems into customer environments.
-These systems start at about $10k via the Dell […]
+These systems start at about $10k via the Dell website, so there has been a lot of interest in this one.
+I’ve read a few articles suggesting that the SCv2000 series is aimed to replace the Equallogic product line, but after spending some time with the product and its pricing, I think it is more directly targeting certain portions […]